Kaggle/jupyterlab/README.md

 ### Work

 1. On the dataset listing page, you can enter a search term in the input box to filter the results.
-2. Once you find the dataset you’re  interested in, click on the download icon to download the dataset to your system.
+2. Once you find the dataset you’re interested in, click the download icon to download the dataset to your system.

 ![Work](Work.png 'Work')